carbon-language/carbon-lang/docs/design/README.md

     expressions with checked-generic arguments, like `Optional(T*)`.
 -   A _runtime value_ has a dynamic value only known at runtime.

-Template constants together with symbolic constants are referred to as _compile-time constants_.
+Template constants and symbolic constants are collectively called _compile-time constants_ and correspond to declarations using `:!`.

 Carbon will automatically convert a template constant to a symbolic constant, or any value to a runtime value: